Associate Degree in General Studies, with an Area of Emphasis

 3. Units - Satisfactorily complete at least 60 semester units of degree-applicable college coursework (including general education, area of emphasis, and, if needed, free electives).

-7. Apply for the Associate Degree in the Counseling Office by the published deadline dates.
+7. Application - Apply for the Associate Degree in the Counseling Office by the published deadline dates.
 All of the student's official transcripts and test scores (such as AP, IB, or CLEP) must be on file with the Admissions and Records office.

 References:

 AP 4100 Graduation Requirements for Degrees, Certificates and Proficiency Awards.
-Last reviewed in May 2024.
+Last reviewed in May 2026

 AP 4025 Philosophy and Criteria for Associate Degree and General Education.
-Last reviewed in May 2024.
+Last reviewed in November 2024.

-Areas of Emphasis for Pattern I
+Areas of Emphasis for the General Studies Degree

-Humanities Emphasis
+Creative Arts and Humanities Emphasis

 Course ID Title Units/Hours

-ART M30 Drawing and Composition I3
+ART M30Drawing and Composition I3

 ART M70Ceramics I3